 Living like we do in the age of the web, it stands to reason that some of our favorite home inspirations would come from interior design blogs.
-There’s no way we could ever list all of our favorites, but we did pick our top 10.
+There’s no way we could ever list all of our favorites, but we did pick our top 10 for 2013.

 Here was our criteria: the blog had to be an interior designer’s own and frequently include original photos of client projects.
 Everyone at StyleBlueprint picked their favorites, and the ones with the most votes made the list.
 It was that simple.

 If your favorite is not included here, or if you write a design blog not mentioned, let us know so we can check it out!

 DC-based interior designer Lauren Liess continues to wow us with beautiful photos and inventive ideas.
 An occasional DYI project thrown in makes us all happy.
 It doesn’t hurt that her kids are adorable and she writes in a way that makes us want her as our own personal BFF–you know, the one who just stops by and suggests paint colors and furniture placement.
 Her blog has become so popular that now she even has her own fabric line: Lauren Liess Textiles!

 Velvet and Linen

 We first discovered Velvet and Linen when owner/author Brooke Giannetti mentioned one of our favorite designers, Rachel Halvorson, on a post a few years ago.
 Brooke’s posts are visual treats, full of amazing photos.
 Her husband is an architect and they also have a home design store filled with antiques and fun finds.
 And, they have chickens, which makes us like them more!
 Three kids, a thriving business and an amazing eye translates to great daily posts, making this a blog we look forward to reading each day.